Top Trump aides rush to disavow NYTimes 'resistance' article

 “The Deep State and the Left, and their vehicle, the Fake News Media, are going Crazy - & they don’t know what to do,” he tweeted on Thursday morning.

 “I’m draining the Swamp, and the Swamp is trying to fight back.
-Don’t worry, we will win!” he said earlier on Twitter.
+Don’t worry, we will win!” he tweeted earlier.

 Additional reporting by Phil Stewart, Roberta Rampton and Yeganeh Torbati in Washington; Maria Caspani and Michelle Nichols in New York; Editing by Kevin Drawbaugh and Frances Kerry